danwing/cidfi/draft-wing-cidfi.md

 The communication from the client to the server are using a CIDFI-dedicated QUIC stream over the same QUIC connection as their primary communication.

-The CIDFI-aware network element can update the client with whenever the metadata about the connection changes significantly, but MUST NOT update more frequently than once every second.
+The CNE can update the client with whenever the metadata about the connection changes significantly, but MUST NOT update more frequently than once every second.